 At some point in their lives, many people come to the conclusion that they need to have a life insurance policy.
 Perhaps you’re like me and that realization occurred when you first had children.
 Maybe some other life event occurred and caused you to consider it.
 Or perhaps you’re just following the advice from a personal finance book.

 Whatever the reason, you’ve made the decision to buy life insurance.
-Now it’s time to look at the next step in the journey: figuring out what options are available to you and which one is best for you.
+Now it’s time to look at the next step in the journey: figuring out what policy options are available to you and which one is best for you.

 - Term life insurance